ukasz21/ukasz21/README.md

 Hi 👋 My name is Łukasz
 =======================

-Data Analysis Enthusiast | AI Student
+Data Analysis Enthusiast | AI Student | Lifelong Learner
 -------------------------------------

 🎓 AI student with a passion for turning data into insights. <br>